makerdao/developer.makerdao.com/dai/1/index.md

 backing circulating `dai` remains within safe parameters.
 Positions that fall below the liquidation ratio can have their backing collateral seized and sold on the Maker debt market for dai, which is then removed from circulation.
-In cases of extreme volitility where the amount of seized collateral may be insufficient to cover the outstanding debt, the supply of collateral backing tokens is expanded to cover any shortfall.
+In cases of extreme volitility where the value of seized collateral may be insufficient to cover the outstanding debt, the supply of collateral wrapper tokens is expanded to cover any shortfall.

-It is by ensuring that all new `dai` is issued 1:1[^i] for each USD of backing collateral and that the amount of backing collateral is always within safe parameters, that the system seeks to maintain equilibrium.
+It is by ensuring that all new `dai` is issued against backing collateral at 1:1 target rate [^i] that the USD value of backing collateral is always within safe parameters, that the system seeks to maintain equilibrium.

+### Dai Users

+For users seeking stability, the easiest way to obtain dai is to buy it on the open market from cryptocurrecy exchanges.
+Regular users of Dai can use it as money without having to interact with the advanced mechanics of the Dai Stablecoin System.
+From their point of view, Dai is just another cryptocurrency obtained from a cryptocurrency exchange or broker, that can be freely sent to other users, used as payments for goods and services, or held as long term savings.

 ### Dai Borrowers

-CDP operators.

-Seeking risk.
-Bring new dai into circulation.

-### Dai Users

-Seeking stability.

-Buy dai on the open market.
+Users seeking risk, and the opportunity for profit can borrow dai against locked collateral by operating a CDP (Collateralised Debt Position).
+CDPs are lightweight records by which users can autonomously borrow and repay dai against a collateral and the mechanism by which the amount of dai in circulation is ultimately determined.

-[^i]: conceptually - target price may fluctuate in practice depending on market conditions
+[^i]: 1:1 initially - target price will fluctuate in practice via TRFM